At the end of this lesson, you will know…

 There’s an old programmer’s saying, “You aren’t writing a program for the computer to read.
 You’re writing a program for a programmer to read.”

-It means that your program should be easy to understand, so a future programmer (who may be you) can easier fix or change things in your program.
+It means that your program should be easy to understand, so a future programmer (who may be you) can easily fix or change things in your program.